Fatty Liver ICD 10: Life Expectancy With Fatty Liver Disease

 Fatty liver is a disease when a large amount of fat start building in the liver.
 The ICD 10 code for fatty liver disease is K76.81 and the nonalcoholic fatty liver ICD 10 code is K76.81.
 If we talk about the function of the liver then it manages many tasks in our body like metabolism and regulation of blood sugar.
 If we talk about the symptoms of this disease then a person feels fatigued and has trouble in concentrating on any task.

 Treatment options like weight loss and managing a healthy weight, medications also available some Lifestyle changes diabetes management and management of high cholesterol all things helps to decrease the progression of this disease and after implementing this medication and Lifestyle changes blood test will be done to check the progress of medications if liver enzymes levels are returning to normal and fat in your liver is decreasing.
 If you talk about life expectancy if this is at a mild level then it will reverse or decrease in less time.
-And if it is advanced then it’s hard to manage symptoms and eventually life expectancy, in this case, will decrease
+And if it is advanced then it’s hard to manage symptoms and eventually life expectancy, in this case, will decrease.

 Was this article helpful?